 Prices for Wear OS watches start at around the $200 mark for a model from a fashion brand, but climb to over $1,200 for examples from Swiss watchmaker Tag Heuer.

-Despite regular rumors of a 'Pixel Watch', Google is yet to produce any smartwatches or wearables of its own.
+Despite persistent rumors of a 'Pixel Watch', Google is yet to produce any smartwatches or wearables of its own.
 But this could soon change.
-As we mentioned earlier, Google paid $1.2 billion for Fitbit in November 2019, so we can expect to see the search giant become more involved in the smartwatch and wearable space in the future.
+As we mentioned earlier, Google paid $1.2 billion for Fitbit in November 2019 and completed the takeover in January 2021, so we can expect to see the search giant become more involved in the smartwatch and wearable space soon.

 Withings are among the most attractive hybrid smartwatchesWithings

 Generally speaking, the hybrid watch is one which has a traditional face with physical dials, but also includes a Bluetooth connection, accelerometers to track exercise, and a companion smartphone app.
 Some hybrid watches also have a vibration motor to deliver notifications or silent alarms to your wrist, and most look like regular timepieces.

 Although you can't write an email or hail an Uber with a hybrid smartwatch, you can wear them for weeks or even months at a time before they need charging or a new battery.